Raj02022001/Spotify-UI-Clone/README.md

-//About the features of SPOTIFY UI CLONE
+About the features of SPOTIFY UI CLONE

 1. Dark Themed User Interface